ChoSanghyuk/TIL/go/udemy_lec/master_go_from_beginner_to_pro.md

   - Scope means visibility.
   - The scope or the lifetime of a variable is the interval of time during which it exists as the program executes.
   - **A name cannot be declared again in the same scope** (for example a function in the package scope), but it can be declared in another scope.
-    - scope가 다른면 덮어쓰기 가능
+    - scope가 다르면 덮어쓰기 가능
 - 종류
   - File Scope
     - import statements